bpinzone/TetrisAI/README.md

 I don't have much to say about Jeff's hands, but it's not because they were easy or they worked well—far from it.
 Jeff's hands were the weak link in the chain.
 We sent the button commands to be sent over serial to an Arduino microcontroller, and then that microcontroller pretended to be a controller that the Switch could read inputs from.
 This was the most frustrating part of the project, as we had very little control or understanding of how the Switch read the USB signals and how the game turned button presses into in-game actions.
 We were largely out of our depth here as we found ourselves writing programs to set the controller state to, for example, "A is not pressed", "A is pressed", "A is not pressed", "A is pressed" and most of efforts were focused on finding a sweet spot for the duration of each controller state where Jeff could act quickly without button presses being omitted.

 The solution we ended up with was much slower than we think it could've been.
 We did some profiling of the whole system and Jeff's hands seemed to be the bottleneck, but we never could figure out why we couldn't go as fast as we wanted, why Jeff wasn't responding as quickly as we'd hoped.

+If you want to see the issue with Jeff not being quite fast enough, skip to the end of this video:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/1CJJXmJmbAA?si=RjUwyff0hyBZwDw5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 There are probably ways to buffer inputs by pressing buttons shortly before the queue shifts.
 There are probably things about the USB communication process that we never understood that limited Jeff.
 There were countless things we wanted to investigate and to improve.
 Jeff was good, but most games would eventually get too fast and he wouldn't be able to keep up.
 Our victory video was one of the few where he succeeded, and you can see how much he's struggling towards the end.